apache/seatunnel/docs/en/connector-v2/source/Postgres-CDC.md

 The maximum fetch size for per poll when read table snapshot.

-### server-id [String]

-A numeric ID or a numeric ID range of this database client, The numeric ID syntax is like '5400', the numeric ID range syntax is like '5400-5408'.

-Every ID must be unique across all currently-running database processes in the postgres cluster.
-This connector joins the postgres cluster as another server (with this unique ID) so it can read the binlog.

-By default, a random number is generated between 5400 and 6400, though we recommend setting an explicit value.

 ### server-time-zone [String]

 The session time zone in database server.